Lion’s Mane Recipes: 7 Creations Using This Unique Mushroom

 DIRECTIONS

-1. To a small saucepan, add coconut milk, almond milk, ground turmeric, grated ginger, the cinnamon stick, coconut oil, black pepper, Ashwagandha, Lion’s Mane, and sweetener of choice.
+1. To a small non-stick skillet, add coconut milk, almond milk, ground turmeric, grated ginger, the cinnamon stick, coconut oil, black pepper, ashwagandha and lion’s mane mushroom powder, and sweetener of choice.

 2. Whisk to combine and warm over medium heat.
 Heat until hot to the touch but not boiling – about 3-4 minutes – whisking the whole time.

-3. Turn off heat and taste to adjust sweetness level.
+3. Turn off heat and taste to adjust the sweetness level.

-4. Take out the cinnamon stick and if you like it very smooth, you can strain the golden milk to take out the ginger pieces.
+4. Take out the cinnamon stick, and if you like it very smooth, you can strain the golden milk to remove the ginger pieces.
 Enjoy!

 Find the original post here.